We have raised $31,985

 The Poverty Cycle is a nationwide movement, challenging Kiwis to get fit, have fun and make a difference, to help combat human trafficking and exploitation.
 Reclaim a trafficking route by creating your own challenge and going the distance!
-Move with us from the 1—14 of June and fundraise to help break the cycle of poverty and injustice for some of the world’s most vulnerable people.
+Move with us this June and fundraise to help break the cycle of poverty and injustice for some of the world’s most vulnerable people.
 Sign up now, find out more here!

 What will your challenge be?

-Reclaim a well-worn trafficking route and move for freedom from 1—14 June!
+Reclaim a well-worn trafficking route and move for freedom this June!
 These trafficking routes represent the paths victims of human trafficking are taken on through intermediary or transit countries, then forced into slavery and exploitation.

 For your challenge, choose one of these commonly used routes and cover the distance!
 Take part as an individual, or conquer the challenge as a team, with each participant owning a length of the route.
 You can run, walk or ride, you decide.
 Check out the route maps here and get moving!